Friday, September 23, 2016

-Disclaimer: I received a free copy of this book from the publisher via NetGalley in exchange for a free and honest review.
+Disclaimer: I got a free copy of this book from the publisher via NetGalley in exchange for a free and honest review.

 Teaser Tuesdays is a weekly bookish meme, hosted by Jenn of Books and a Beat.
 Anyone can play along!
 Just do the following: